aliansgp/drone_gate_detection_python/README.md

-# Drone Gate Detection Python
+# Detect gate for drone navigation with python

 to find what is our gate color range, convert our RGB image to HSV and with HSV feature, HSV Trackbar, find gate color range.